Mohanned-Elkholy/ResNet-GAN/README.md

 The discriminator consists also of stack of residual layers but it downsample the image and then a dense layer is added to judge the realisticity of the image.
 The archeticture of the discriminator is shown in the following image

 ![image](https://user-images.githubusercontent.com/47930821/130739428-61ee148e-96eb-456a-bc7d-b628d7865b5d.png)

+# Spectral-Norm penalization
+In the discriminator, the spectral norm penalization is applied.
+Usually in deep learning, it is harmful to let the model lean on a small subset of weights.
+Therefore weight regularization is sometimes essential.
+However directly penalizing the weights may restrict the learning process.
+Thus, instead of penalizing weights, the highest eigen value of the weights is penalized instead.
+Thus, it prevents the space of the weight matrix to be oriented in one specific direction.

+Pros: it helps stabilize the training, since the over-trained discriminator makes the generator diverge during the training
+Cons: it makes the training slower